geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 It's not like multi-GPUs, because the CPU does have a unified memory space.
 But it would be the same way the GPU, when you have a G dimension, how it dispatches them to all the compute units on the GPU.
 Well, we can write basically that on a CPU, and that will also be the answer to CPUGraph.
-We have to basically write a PM4 parser for CPU, or determine whatever...
+We have to basically write a PM4 parser for CPU, or determine whatever..
 That's the thing we want to use.
 And then we have a CPU command queue.
 And then the CPU command queue is parsed by something that's running on every thread.